mulle-c/mulle-buffer/dox/API_BUFFER.md

 The convenience macro `mulle_buffer_do` saves you from typing the variable declaration and the `_init` and `_done` calls.
-The scope of the `mulle_buffer` is restricted to the blockquote following the `mulle_buffer_do`.
+The scope of the `mulle_buffer` is restricted to the block following `mulle_buffer_do`.
-Also note that, though the actual "mulle_buffer" is stack based, within the "do" scope, you are accessing the "mulle_buffer" with a pointer, to save a bit more type work:
+Also note that, though the actual `mulle_buffer` is stack based, within the "do" scope, you are accessing the `mulle_buffer` with a pointer, to save a bit more type work: